-- 128. 4-H rules discourage Sunday morning shows unless a meaningful service is held first.
+- 132. 4-H rules discourage Sunday morning shows unless a meaningful service is held first.
 Our Matin "singalong" honors this requirement; please participate in this activity.
-Horses may not venture beyond the end of the barns into the ring area during this time. - 129.
-On Fun Day (Sunday), exhibitor clothing requirements will be proper attire for your seat or boots, long pants, riding shirt or club t-shirt, number, and currently-approved, properly-fitted ASTM/SEI safety headgear with the chin harness securely fastened at all times. - 130.
-On Fun Day (Sunday), exhibitors may ride in English, Western, or Australian tack. - 131.
+Horses may not venture beyond the end of the barns into the ring area during this time. - 133.
+On Fun Day (Sunday), exhibitor clothing requirements will be proper attire for your seat or boots, long pants, riding shirt or club t-shirt, number, and currently-approved, properly-fitted ASTM/SEI safety headgear with the chin harness securely fastened at all times. - 134.
+On Fun Day (Sunday), exhibitors may ride in English, Western, or Australian tack. - 135.
+On Fun Day (Sunday), if you show in 2 or more gymkhayna classes on your show day you must show in the contesting classes on funday.
+(2024) - 136.
 On Fun Day (Sunday), paddock space is limited.
 For safety, exhibitors may not report to the paddock area until their class has been called.
-You may not wait in the paddock for your next class; wait in your barn. - 132.
+You may not wait in the paddock for your next class; wait in your barn. - 137.
 All participants must sign up for their classes between 8am 9:30am.
-There will be no changes after 9:30am. - 133.
-Intermediate and Advanced will be split by contest vs pleasure. - 134.
-Fair number has to be on member or tack (for example pinned to the saddle pad). - 135.
-Expectation is all advisors need to plan to help out - 136.
+There will be no changes after 9:30am. - 138.
+Intermediate and Advanced will be split by contest vs pleasure. - 139.
+Fair number has to be on member or tack (for example pinned to the saddle pad). - 140.
+Expectation is all advisors need to plan to help out - 141.
 All teams must have 1 person W/T encouraged to have an actual Walk-Trotter but in the event one is not willing to participate the team may designate one rider to W/T.